-You might need a Visitor in Transit visa if you’re from outside the European Economic Area (EEA) and Switzerland and you’ll:
+You might need a Visitor in Transit visa if you’re:

-- go through immigration control, for example to check in your luggage for a connecting flight
+going through UK border control, for example to check in your luggage for a connecting flight

-- not work or study while in the UK
+not working or studying while in the UK

-If you will not be going through immigration control, apply for a Direct Airside Transit visa instead.
+If you will not be going through UK border control, check if you need a Direct Airside Transit visa instead.

 You do not need a transit visa if you have a valid:

 Home Office travel document, for example you’re a refugee or stateless person